Carla Woodcock

 Carla Woodcock (born 4 October 1998) is an English actress.
-Woodcock starred as Susie Garrett on the Netflix series Free Rein (2017–2019), after which she was cast as Marina Perry in the fourth series of the Channel 4 series Ackley Bridge (2021).
-She has since starred in Tell Me Everything (2022), Such Brave Girls (2023-2025) and A Good Girl's Guide to Murder (2024), as well as being set to appear in Outlander (TBA).
+She starred as Susie Garrett on the Netflix series Free Rein (2017–2019), after which she was cast as Marina Perry in the fourth series of the Channel 4 series Ackley Bridge (2021).
+She has since starred in Tell Me Everything (2022), Such Brave Girls (2023-2025) and A Good Girl's Guide to Murder (2024–2026), as well as Outlander (2026).

 Early life

 Woodcock was born on 4 October 1998 in Wheldrake, York.
 While she was young, she began taking lessons in horseriding, but stopped when she began studying acting.
 At the age of eleven, she began studying at Stagecoach Theatre Arts in York.
 When she was thirteen, she began attending acting classes with a teacher from the London Academy of Music and Dramatic Art (LAMDA).
 While training, Woodcock was noted for her "star quality" and it has been stated that she achieved distinctions in each LAMDA grade.
-She then went on to study Acting at York College in 2015.
+She then studied acting at York College in 2015.